Author |

 Status: Offline

 Hmmm !
-Glad I haven't bothered with any legacy teams if this goes on.
+Evil or Very Mad Glad I haven't bothered with any legacy teams if this goes on.
 I think some ground rules need to be laid down for the future.
 If I am to donate time and effort in producing a fig, I do not want to see it sold.

 If my fig was in that team I would be demanding that it should be returned to me.